gyazgeldi/STRTN/README.md

     | bosTau9 (bovine) | :heavy_check_mark: | :heavy_check_mark: | NA | NA |

 ## Outputs
 Outputs are provided in `out` directory.
 These outputs are obtained from the main pipeline.
-For other optional analyses, please visit additional documentation.
+For other optional analyses, please visit (additional documentation)[https://github.com/gyazgeldi/STRTN#additional-documentation].
 Unaligned BAM files generated with Picard IlluminaBasecallsToSam program are found in `tmp/Unaligned_bam`.

 - __`OUTPUT`-QC.txt__ <br>
 Quality check report for all samples.